2024 Manchester Airport brawl

-The 2024 Manchester Airport brawl was an altercation that took place at Manchester Airport on 23 July 2024.
-The fight involved two brothers, Mohammed Fahir Amaaz and Muhammad Amaad, and three Greater Manchester Police officers whom the brothers allegedly assaulted.
-The brothers claimed they were acting in self-defense.
-Mohammed Fahir Amaaz was convicted of assault in 2025.
+On 23 July 2024, a brawl broke out at Manchester Airport in England.
+The fight involved two brothers, Mohammed Fahir Amaaz and Muhammad Amaad, and three Greater Manchester Police officers, whom the brothers allegedly assaulted.
+The brothers claimed they were acting in self-defence, however CCTV which is now available disproves this.
+Amaaz was convicted of assault occasioning actual bodily harm against PC Lydia Ward, assault of an emergency worker by beating PC Ellie Cook, as well as assault by beating Abdulkareem Ismaeil, a member of the public, in an earlier incident at the airport, by a jury at Liverpool Crown Court in 2025.
+In 2026, he was sentenced to three and a half years in prison.
+Amaad was not convicted of any offence after a trial ending 30 July 2025, and a retrial ending 20 May 2026.

-Police attended the airport's carpark following reports of an altercation between the brothers and another individual.
+Police attended the airport's car park following reports of an altercation between the brothers and another man.
 Acting on a description of the alleged perpetrators, officers attempted to handcuff Amaaz.
-Both brothers retaliated against the police, kicking and punching the officers multiple times.
-Amaad surrenders, and Amaaz is subdued by taser.
+Both brothers started punching the police, kicking and punching the officers multiple times.
+Amaad surrendered, and Amaaz was subdued by taser.
 Both men were taken into custody on the scene.
 The incident was captured on CCTV camera and police body cameras.

-The footage appeared to show an armed officer stomping and kicking the head of Amaaz, who was lying on the ground after being subdued.
-The incident sparked heated reactions in British society, making many people accuse Manchester police of racism.
-Nationwide protests were held in response.
+The initial footage of the incident appeared to show an armed officer stomping and kicking the head of Amaaz, who was lying on the ground after being subdued.
+Greater Manchester Police were accused of racism, and a protest was held in response.
 The officer was temporarily suspended from his job.
+Footage of the full incident was later released online.
 Three officers were injured as a result of the incident, and misinformation about officers' injuries and Islamophobic comments were made online.

-The story received widespread coverage in media, being reported by One News, Al-Jazeera English and CNN.
-British political figures, like Tommy Robinson and George Galloway, reacted to the incident on social media.
+The initial footage received widespread coverage in media.
+British political figures reacted to the incident on social media.
 Reform UK member Lee Anderson showed his support for the officer who kicked the man in the head.
-Reform UK said that they would file lawsuits against the men if GMP refused to file charges against them.
+Reform UK said that they would initiate a private prosecution of the men if GMP refused to file charges against them.
 Prime minister Keir Starmer also reacted to the incident.